RisiKo!

 RisiKo! is an Italian strategy board game based on Risk.
-Unlike Risk, the object of the game is the achievement of a predefined, secret target that is different for each player: the target can be either the conquest of a certain number of territories, of two or more continents, or the annihilation of one opponent.
+Unlike classic versions of Risk, the object of the game is the achievement of a predefined, secret target that is different for each player: the target can be either the conquest of a certain number of territories, of two or more continents, or the annihilation of one opponent.

 History

 RisiKo! derives from the 1957 French game La Conquête du Monde, better known worldwide as Risk.

 The first Italian edition dates 1968, published by Milanese publisher Giochiclub that distributed games of several European companies and mixed features of different versions: the name RisiKo! derives from the German version Risiko; the rules were almost identical to the French version, with some notes in the manual taken from the Anglo-American edition; tokens were wooden cube-shaped.
 As in the first French edition, 3 dice were used for defense, initial forces were distributed more randomly, and players received one card at the beginning of their own turn as well as from conquering territories.

 In 1973 Giochiclub published a new version with same rules, but introduced plastic tank-shaped and machinegun-shaped tokens (to represent one and five armies, respectively).

 In 1977 Editrice Giochi became the exclusive publisher of RisiKo! and renovated the edition by adopting new rules, among which target cards (before the only aim was to conquer the entire world), the nineteenth-century style planisphere as in the American edition (but with a border between Middle East and China), the random distribution of the initial territories and the balanced distribution of initial armies already present in the European editions.
-Moreover, flag-shaped tokens were introduced instead of machinegun-shaped tokens.
+Moreover, flag-shaped tokens were introduced instead of machinegun-shaped tokens to represent 10 armies.

 Features

 Board

-The board in RisiKo! represents the world subdivided in 42 territories collected in 6 continents.
+The board in RisiKo! represents the world, divided into 42 territories across 6 continents.

-Each territory is represented by a Territories card.
-At the beginning of the game, these cards are distributed to players who take related territories.
-During the game a player can conquest a territory by attacking with his own armies.
-It is possible to attack a territory only from an adjacent territory.
+Each territory is represented by a Territory card.
+At the beginning of the game, these cards are distributed randomly to the players, and determine which territories each player controls at the start.
+Players then mark their territories by placing at least one army on them and give back their Territory cards, that will be used later for a different purpose.
+During the game, players can conquer new territories by attacking them from an adjacent territory they already control.

 Armies

-Each player command armies groups identified by the colour and by which occupies the territories, attacks and defends.

-An army is represented by a tank: each player receives a certain number of tanks depending on the number of players, and can adding others when he starts his turn.
+Each player has armies of a different color, represented by small plastic tanks.
+At the start of the game, players receive a certain amount of armies.
+They can distribute their armies however they like across their territories, but each territory must have at least one army.
+Players then get reinforcement armies at the start of all of their turns, proportional to the number of territories they control.
+Players also receive extra armies for controlling entire continents and for trading in sets of Territory cards.

-The initial number of tanks for each player is:
+The number of armies each player starts with depends on the number of players: